 - ensure the specified information is on the label of the imported animal feed or dietary supplement (Regulation 12)

 - meet the specific requirements for ONCs (Schedule 2, Part B, entry 22)

 - keep the specified records about the importation (Regulation 15).

-Make sure you don't make misleading statements about the animal feed or dietary supplement (Regulation 13), particularly involving therapeutic claims about the product.
+You must not make misleading statements about the animal feed or dietary supplement (Regulation 13), particularly involving therapeutic claims about the product.

 If you're importing feed commodities, you must also meet the requirements for these products.
-Find out about these requirements:

 Learn more about the requirements for importing pet food: